ethereumjs/ethereumjs-monorepo/packages/trie/README.md

 The trie library supports basic creation of [EIP-1186](https://eips.ethereum.org/EIPS/eip-1186) proofs as well as the instantiation of new tries from an existing proof.

-The following is an example for using the `Trie.createFromProof()` static constructor.
+The following is an example for using the `createFromProof()` static constructor.
 This instantiates a new partial trie based only on the branch of the trie contained in the provided proof.

 ```ts
 // ./examples/createFromProof.ts